 I wrote this article on a writing retreat I took a couple of weeks ago.
 It was my first writing retreat and I used some new technology.
 I wrote the first draft of this blog post in a hotel room, talking to my computer !
 I felt like a fool, at least as foolish as you could feel talking to yourself in a beautiful, empty space.
-But it was one of those things I’ve heard this could make my writing more natural and efficient.
+But it was one of those things I’ve heard could make my writing more natural and efficient.
 Plus, it was guaranteed to help with laptop writer’s neck pain!

 Now, is this exact situation something that everyone who’s reading this has been through?
 Probably not.
 But all of you know the combination of feeling a little silly and embarrassed but also excited about trying something new.
 You also know the hope that comes with trying something new and hoping it will make a difference in your life.
 Maybe you felt it the first time you went to the gym or joined a running group.
-Your shoes were too shiny and everyone else seemed to dress the better or right and look like they belonged there.
+Your shoes were too shiny and everyone else seemed to dress better or right and looked like they belonged there.

 Those are emotions we can all relate to and that makes the writing experiment, the running story stories I can use in a professional setting.
-It isn’t because everyone goes on a writing retreat or starts running, but because we’ve all had similar emotional experiences and stories can tap into that.
+It isn’t because everyone goes on a writing retreat or starts running, but because we’ve all had similar emotional experiences and stories that can tap into that.

 When I talk to people about using their personal life as a source for stories, they often get nervous.
 This is particularly true if we’re talking about professional or academic presentations.
 They are usually most worried about seeming unprofessional.

 The idea that we must have a strict division between our personal and professional lives is one that I want to question, though.
 We all have experiences that other people can relate to because the people that we ‘re relating to are also human.
 They are more like us than we might realize.